Naypyidaw: Air

-Nay Pyi Taw International Airport, also known as Ayelar Airport, opened in December 2011 and is 10 mi south-east of the city, between the towns of Ela and Lewe.
+Nay Pyi Taw International Airport, also known as Ayelar Airport, opened in December 2011 and is 16 km south-east of the city, between the towns of Ela and Lewe.
 It has been served by all domestic airlines—Air Bagan, Air Mandalay, Myanmar National Airlines, FMI Air and Yangon Airways—with regular flights to Yangon and other cities across the country.
 According to the Transport Ministry, the airport has a 3.6 km long runway, a control tower 69 m high and handle up to 65,000 flights annually.
 Airlines from Thailand and China used to serve international flights in the past, but the airport now caters only to local destinations.

 Buses and taxis

 Public transport services are limited between neighbourhoods.
 Government ministries run shuttle buses in the morning and evening to their respective buildings.

 The city has a central bus station and one taxi company, which is operated by the military.
 Motorbikes are banned from some roads in Naypyidaw city limits, including sections of Taw Win Yadana Road, as a result of hundreds of traffic accident-related deaths in 2009.